Alfresco/alfresco-build-tools/docs/README.md

 ## Release

-Bump version defined in [version.txt](/version.txt) during a PR, release workflow is triggered automatically.
+Bump version defined in [version.txt](/version.txt) during a PR, release workflow is triggered automatically on PR close.

+New versions should follow [Semantic versioning](https://semver.org/), so:

+- A bump in the third number will be required if you are bug fixing an existing action.
+- A bump in the second number will be required if you introduced a new action or improved an existing action, ensuring backward compatibility.
+- A bump in the first number will be required if there are major changes in the repository layout, or if users are required to change their workflow config when upgrading to the new version of an existing action.